pes2425q2-t-gei-upc/EcoMentor-backend/src/main/java/com/EcoMentor_backend/EcoMentor/template/infrastructure/repositories/README.md

 ## Purpose
 This package contains JPA repository interfaces for database operations.
-A repository only contains the declaration of the functions (since a repository is an interface).
+A repository only contains the declaration of the functions (since they are implemented by jpa).
 #### These functions are defined automatically by JPA & Hibernate.

 ## Contents